The Top 3 Mistakes When Using Air-Dry Clay

 • Use A Surface With Wax-Lining:

 This particular clay is very sticky to work with.
 If this clay gets on the work surface, you might have some trouble removing it.
-Also, if your clay piece dries up in the work table itself, it can stick to the surface and break off if you try to remove it.
+Also, if your clay piece dries up on the work table itself, it can stick to the surface and break off if you try to remove it.

 • Knead It Well:

 After you have taken out the air-dry clay from the packet & before you begin the shaping process, you must spend multiple minutes in the kneading process.
 This particular process is termed ‘Conditioning.’
-Use your knuckles in order to ensure proper kneading.
+Use your knuckles to ensure proper kneading.
 This will help ensure the material gets soft & ready for the rolling process.

 • Don’t Roll the Clay Too Thin: